Dimension of splines on graphs in the case of degree two and smoothness one in two variables: The main result

 We will first count the number of edges $e_i$ in $G^\star_i$ by counting the number of edges into each vertex.
 Note that every vertex in $G^\star$ has exactly three incoming edges since $\varphi$ is an edge-injective function.
 Hence all vertices in the interior of $G^\star_i$ must have exactly three incoming edges.
 Thus the number of edges to an interior vertex of $G^\star_i$ is $3(v_i-n)$.
 Combining this with the number of edges $m+n$ to $B$, we have the counting formula

 Let $f_i$ be the number of faces in $G^\star_i$.
 Euler's formula for planar graphs asserts that $f_i-e_i+v_i=1$.
 Combining this with~\eqref{equation.edges}, we obtain

-Let $k$ be the smallest $k$-gon that occurs in $G^\star_i$ as a face.
+Let $k$ be the smallest positive integer such that a $k$-gon occurs in $G^\star_i$ as a face.
 Every face in $G^\star_i$ has at least $k$ edges and every edge not on the boundary $B$ is on two faces.
 Hence

 Combining~\eqref{equation.edges}, \eqref{equation.faces}, \eqref{equation.bound faces}, we obtain

 Note that if $G^\star_i$ does not contain any loops or multi-edges, we have $k \geqslant 3$.

 \begin{corollary} Let $G_i^\star$ be a subgraph of $G^\star$ without loops or multi-edges and $n$ vertices on its boundary.
 Then